sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 }
 {% endhighlight %}

-Remember to replace `PROJECTCRASH_API` with your game's API name.
+Remember to replace `MYGAME_API` with your game's API name.
 Unreal does this automatically if you use the "New C++ Class..." option.
 {: .notice--info}

 ### Locomotion Blend Space and State Machine